yanyanming77/bme528_project_final/README.md

-# bme528_project_final group 3
+# BME 528 Project Group3
-# decision support for radiation therapy
+# Decision Support for Radiation Therapy

 What's in it:
 1. The bme_gui folder contains all the code to run this app